cv516Buaa/EKD-FWSNet/README.md

 # EKD-FWSNet

 This repo is the implementation of ["Make Baseline Model Stronger: Embedded Knowledge Distillation in Weight-Sharing Based Ensemble Network"](https://www.bmvc2021-virtualconference.com/assets/papers/0212.pdf).
-The BMVC paper is extended and submitted to TCSVT.
+This paper is published in BMVC and extended version published in TCSVT.

 <table>
     <tr>